 How to Be a Happy, Healthy Stay-At-Home Mom

-Life as a stay-at-home mom is full of interesting moments -- some have you feeling like Supermom, others leave you reaching for the aspirin.
+Life as a stay-at-home mom is full of interesting moments.
+Some moments have you feeling like Supermom, others leave you reaching for the aspirin.
 Take care of your emotional well-being with these simple tips so you can be a happy, healthy stay-at-home mom who's ready to tackle anything.

-When you first have a child, you automatically want to be with her 24/7.
+When you first have a child, you automatically want to be with them 24/7.
 After a while, the walls close in, and you might start gasping for kid-free air.
-We hesitate to admit it to anyone, but sometimes we need a mini getaway from our children.
+There should be a balance.
+Mothers hesitate to admit it to anyone, but sometimes we need a mini getaway from our children.

 Take a walk.
 Read a book.
 Go for a drive.

 Remember the relaxing activities you enjoyed before having kids?
 Revisit them.
 You won't have time to knit a sweater in one sitting but every minute's worth of peace will rejuvenate you.

 Be committed to taking regular breaks away from your children.
 It's easy to brush off the importance of "me time," but it's a must to keep you from experiencing mommy burnout.